whacked/cow/tools for remembering code projects.md

 - loose importing means any jsonnet file can inherit from any other jsonnet/json file, which makes setting up composition very easy
 - straightforward [bindings for several popular languages](https://jsonnet.org/ref/bindings.html) including python and Node

-As an example for package inheritence then, let's start with a shared package file:
+As an example for package inheritance then, let's start with a shared package file:

 ```
 $ cat super/package.jsonnet